wandb/sambanova-webinar/README.md

 ### Backend setup

-Follow the steps below to install the backend for the Agent application.
+Follow the steps below to install the backend for the Agents application.

 > **Note**: For the following commands, go to `/backend/` directory.